-For a place that’s only been open since September 2008, London-born Louise Clark’s smashing café restaurant & deli just off the square in Dungarvan town centre has a very established air – and no wonder: it hit the ground running thanks to a loyal following of appreciative foodies who, for the previous six years, had been visiting her Naked Lunch stall at the farmers’ market she helped to found, happily queueing for the simple tasty food she has made her calling cards, such as homemade spicy lamb burgers, home baked breads and cakes.
+London-born Louise Clark’s smashing café restaurant & deli just off the square in Dungarvan town centre has a loyal following of appreciative foodies who, for the six years before she opened here (in 2008), had been visiting her Naked Lunch stall at the farmers’ market she helped to found, happily queueing for the simple tasty food she has made her calling cards, such as homemade spicy lamb burgers, home baked breads and cakes.

-Louise also had a successful outside catering business (strange how so many of the best cooks are, or have been, caterers – perhaps it’s because it’s a job that really keeps you on your culinary toes), and now the various strands of her previous experience are working together brilliantly in this vibrant little foodie hotspot.
+Louise also had a successful outside catering business, and now the various strands of her previous experience work together brilliantly in this vibrant little foodie hotspot.

-The interesting shopfront with the cheerful Illy logo in the window (always a hint of good things to come) draws passers-by, and a quick peep reveals all the signs of dedication – a cheery big naïve painting catches your eye initially and then the homely interior, which is just packed with delights.
+The interesting shopfront with the cheerful Illy logo in the window (usually a hint of good things to come) draws passers-by, and a quick peep reveals all the signs of dedication – a cheery big naive painting catches your eye initially and then the homely interior, which is just packed with delights.

 Everything has real homemade flavour, with the goodness of the ingredients making for some memorable treats.

 The café (which also has an attractive covered terrace for outdoor dining) is served by an open kitchen, with menus offering a wide range of options for different times of day.